 Compare broadband tariffs with MoneySuperMarket

 If you’re looking to switch broadband providers, comparing tariffs on MoneySuperMarket is the best way to find a cheaper deal.
-We compare broadband, TV, landline, and mobile services from leading providers as well as the up and coming, so you'll be sure to find something suited to you.
+We’re a broadband comparison site where you can search for broadband, TV, landline, and mobile services from leading and up-and-coming providers – so you'll be sure to find something suited to you.

-Just give us your postcode and we’ll put together a list of broadband deals all available in your local area.
+Just enter your postcode and we’ll put together a list of broadband deals available in your area.

 For more information on broadband, take a look at Ofcom, the UK's telecoms regulator.